Rafbillpc/writeups/topcoder/mm154/writeup.md

 In the second phase (10% of the time), I improve it to an arbitrary solution.

-I first precompute all intersections between segments.
-(This is quite
-expensive: upto 35% of the computation time).
+As a first step, I precompute all intersections between segments.
+(This is quite expensive: upto 35% of the computation time.)

-The first phase is simulated annealing with the following transitions (which can be evaluated in O(1)):
+The first phase is simulated annealing with the following transitions:
 1) Try to insert a new star in one of the cycles.
 Removing 0/1/2 stars from a different cycle is allowed.
 2) Apply a valid 3-opt move to one of the cycles (not that this does